 Multi-Sport Modes & Connected GPS: 14 exercise modes help you better understand specific activity data; Connect the GPS on your cellphone can show run stats like pace and distance and record a map of your workout route.

-- Wearable heart health tracker – WEARABLE with CHEST STRAP: Provide Lead I, Lead II and Chest Lead.
-Use chest lead for more accurate results.
-Wear it while resting, walking, working, capture occassional abnormal Heart Rhythm in your Daily Activity.
+WEARABLE with CHEST STRAP: Provide Lead I, Lead II, and Chest Lead.
+Use chest leads for more accurate results.
+Wear it while resting, walking, working, capture occasional abnormal Heart Rhythm in your Daily Activity.
 Note: Not recommend use for sport.

 30 SECONDS TO 15 MINUTES MEASUREMENT: Know heart health analysis instantly in only 30s.
-Take a longer time even up to 15mins measurement if irregular heart beat is hard to capture during just 30 seconds.
+Take a long time even up to 15mins measurement if irregular heartbeat is hard to capture during just 30 seconds.

-FREE APP or SHARE PDF REPORT: Buit-in memory in device, can work without phone.
-Date will sync to App automatically via Bluetooth.
+FREE APP or SHARE PDF REPORT: Buit-in memory in the device, can work without a phone.
+The date will sync to App automatically via Bluetooth.
 Unlimited storage on App, easy access and viewing history, viewing real-time Heart Rhythm waveform on App Dashboard, and sharing reports with your doctor via PDF.
 No additional subscription fees.

 EASY TO USE: Just put your finger on the sensor and take measurements anywhere, anytime without using wires, patches or gels needed.
 Take it into your pocket easily and record between doctor visits whenever you feel a symptom.